ramagururadhakrishnan/ramagururadhakrishnan/README.md

 <h1>Ramaguru Radhakrishnan</h1>
-Currently working as Assistant Professor at Amrita Vishwa Vidyapeetham, Coimbatore.
-He is also the Founder of நம்Chain Open Initiative Research Lab, Coimbatore.
-He is currently pursuing is Doctoral Research in Blockchain Technology from Amrita Vishwa Vidyapeetham, Coimbatore.
+Currently working as **Assistant Professor at TIFAC-CORE in Cyber Security, Amrita School of Engineering, Amrita Vishwa Vidyapeetham, Coimbatore**.
+He is also the **Founder of நம்Chain® Open Initiative Research Lab, Coimbatore**.
+He is currently pursuing his **Doctoral Research in Blockchain Technology from Amrita Vishwa Vidyapeetham, Coimbatore**.

 Education
 ======